Registration of Ministries Committee

 - Applications for change of Category of registration from persons who left a post for reasons of ill health

 Where the Act specifies that a Presbytery may comment on a particular application, a representative of that Presbytery shall be entitled to attend the relevant Hearing.
 In the event of a Presbytery representative failing to attend, the Committee shall be entitled to proceed with the Hearing.

 Following discussion of an individual's application with the Committee, an applicant will receive an email or letter within 10 working days advising of the outcome.
 Please note that the Register is held electronically and a certificate or extract from the Register is not issued at this point but an extract of a person's own entry on the register can be requested direct from the Registrar at RegistrationofMinistries@churchofscotland.org.uk

-NOTE: At the point someone is invited to preach as sole nominee, the individual should make written request to the Ministries Council who will provide a certified extract of his or her entry on the Register of Ministry.
+NOTE: At the point someone is invited to preach as sole nominee, the individual should make written request to the Faith Nurture Forum, which will provide a certified extract of his or her entry on the Register of Ministry.
 The extract shall be valid for a period of two months after which time it is thought to have expired and should a further extract be required then this will be provided on request.

 For the avoidance of doubt, expenses incurred for applicants and Presbytery representatives in attendance at an interview with the Registration of Ministries Committee will not be reimbursed by the national Church.
 It may be that application for assistance towards any costs incurred could be made to the Presbytery through which the applicant is registered, but this would be according to any arrangements made at Presbytery level.